dat-ecosystem-archive/book/src/ch02-01-flat-tree.md

 ```

 ### index
-Return the index for a node at at given depth and offset.
+Return the index for a node at a given depth and offset.
 ```rust
 pub fn index(depth: usize, offset: usize) -> usize
 ```